Anyboard/anyboard-studio/src/docs/store/fabric_canvas.md

 #### ADD_GRID (state)

-Draws the snap to grid onto the canvas if it has not already been drawn, and makes the grid unselectable or changeable.
+Draws the snap to grid onto the canvas if it has not already been drawn or if the screen size has changed since the last time the canvas was mounted, and makes the grid unselectable or changeable.
 It then layerifies the board to make sure the grid is always on the bottom of the objects.

 `layerify` is further documented in `helpers.js`